pavel-2020/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/1 Configuration/onExporting.md

 #include common-ref-elementparam with { element: "component" }

 ##### field(e.fileName): String
-The name of the file to which the widget is about to be exported.
+The name of the file to which the UI component is about to be exported.

 ##### field(e.format): String
 The resulting file format.
 One of PNG, PDF, JPEG, SVG and GIF.